 Revenue from sales of commodity comes from the sales of furniture products.
-When the furniture is delivered to a customer's specific location, the customer has the right to use the product and bears the risk of the commodity, which should be recognized inrevenue and accounts receivable by the Company at the time.
+When the furniture is delivered to a customer's specific location, the customer has the right to use the product and bears the risks in Expiring Commodities, which should be recognized inrevenue and accounts receivable by the Company at the time.